AlirezaAnzali/BrainFlix/README.md

 - Pulling video data from API using Axios
 - Creating and displaying components using React
-- Creating server for keeping data using node.js and express
+- Creating server using node.js and express
 - Posting a video in upload page will automatically update the page with the new video.

 ## Installation